faasm/experiment-base/docs/k8s.md

 kubectl get nodes
 ```

 and should see your VMs.
+If it doesn't work, make sure the right ports are open
+on your VMs (if running on Azure, you can see the [Azure docs](docs/azure.md) for how
+to do this).